City-Bureau/documenters-field-guide/src/content/on-assignment/notetaking.md

 * Policies | Agenda and action items, presented policies, ordinances or amendments
 * Outcomes | Successes, solutions and/or next steps

-## Summary tips: Distill the important parts
+## Summary and follow-up tips: Distill the important parts

 Briefly list 3-5 of the most important discussions, policies or outcomes of this meeting and up to 3 of your own follow-up questions.
 Think of this as a preview for readers—consider what is “newsworthy.”
 What’s the most important thing people need to know, what’s second and third most important thing?
 Each bullet point should be no more than 1-3 sentences.
 Remember, the bulk of your notes should be written in the “Notes” section.